Bolt.new App Fix: How to Repair Common Issues in 2026

 Problem 3: No code splitting

 Large Bolt.new apps ship all JavaScript in one bundle.
+The user downloads everything upfront, even pages they never visit.
 Use dynamic imports for routes and heavy components:

 import dynamic from 'next/dynamic';